Dimitar-Totov/best-destinations-2025/README.md

 ### 🌍✈️ Happy Exploring! ✈️🌍

 # How to Use
+1. Download the repo
-1. Open terminal and write :
+2. Open terminal and write :
 - `cd server`
 - `node server.js`
-2. Open new terminal and write:
+3. Open new terminal and write:
 - `cd client`
 - `npm install`, to install all packages
 - then write `npm run dev`